Find Wildlife Sanctuaries in Boston

 A Cambridge reservation that has bird species like Red Tailed Hawks, many species of Ducks, and other pond life.

-Parks for Bird Watching & Wildlife
+Bird Watching & Wildlife

 A 280-acre urban space that attracts 150+ species of birds and mammals, as well as pond life like fish, frogs, turtles, dragonflies.